 Procurement Services personnel, as agents of Dartmouth, are responsible for the procurement of materials, equipment, and services from the most reliable sources.
 The procurement process involves souring goods and services through researching and negotiating with vendors to acquire the products/services at the best competitive price, while considering quality, delivery, and service.
 This policy calls for obtaining the best bids based on prices and other pertinent factors related to the specific purchase.
 The policy explains the three threshold levels that have been established to promote competitive bidding and increase efficiency of the procurement process.
 The policy also includes the process for making sole source purchases.

 Scope: Who should know this policy?

 Any employee responsible for procuring or paying for goods or services, including employees working in Finance Centers.

-Good business practice and the responsibility for the expenditure of College funds requires the College follow a policy of obtaining competitive bids/quotations.
-Purchases shall be made on the basis of competitive prices, considering quality, suitability, delivery and service.
-College policy requires acceptance of the best bid.
-When determining the best bid, prices and other factors Are to be considered.
+Good business practice and the responsibility for the expenditure of Dartmouth funds requires Dartmouth follow a policy of obtaining competitive bids/quotations.
+Purchases shall be made based on competitive prices, considering quality, suitability, delivery, and service.
+Dartmouth policy requires acceptance of the best bid.
+When determining the best bid, prices and other factors are to be considered.

-To ensure objectivity and eliminate unfair competitive advantage, suppliers (i.e., vendors) who participate in the development or drafting of specifications, requirements, requests for quotes or proposals must be excluded from competing for such purposes.
+To ensure objectivity and eliminate unfair competitive advantage, vendors who participate in the development or drafting of specifications, requirements, requests for quotes or proposals must be excluded from competing for such purposes.

-To avoid potential conflicts of interest, no employee, officer, or agent of the College should participate in the selection, award, or administration of purchases or contracts in which, to their knowledge, the employee, immediate family, or partner has a financial interest in the supplier's organization.
+To avoid potential conflicts of interest, no employee, officer, or agent of Dartmouth should participate in the selection, award, or administration of purchases or contracts in which, to their knowledge, the employee, immediate family, or partner has a financial interest in the vendor's organization.

 The following guidelines have been established to promote competitive bidding.
-Requestors should realize that these are *minimum* requirements and that bids should be solicited, whenever the goods or services can be purchased, from several different, responsible suppliers.
+Requestors should realize that these are *minimum* requirements and that bids should be solicited, whenever the goods or services can be purchased, from several different, responsible vendors.
 Upon request, Procurement Services will assist departments in locating potential vendors and obtaining pricing and product availability information for any threshold level.

 Purchases up to and including $9,999.99